MotionSpell/substance-signals/doc/README.md

 - src/lib_modules: an agnostic modules system.
 Uses signals to connect the modules.
 Modules are: inputs/outputs, a clock, an allocator, a data/metadata system.
 Everything can be configured thru templates.
 - src/lib_pipeline: a pipeline of modules builder.
 Doesn't know anything about multimedia.
 - src/lib_media/common: multimedia consideration.
 Defines types for audio and video, and a lot of
-- src/lib_media: module implementations based on lib_modules and multimedia (encode/decode, mux/demux, transform, stream, render, etc.), and wrappers (FFmpeg and GPAC).
+- src/lib_media and src/plugins: module implementations based on lib_modules and multimedia (encode/decode, mux/demux, transform, stream, render, etc.), and wrappers (FFmpeg and GPAC).

 Write an application
 ====================

-You can connect the modules manually or use the Pipeline helper.
+You can create and connect the modules manually or use the Pipeline helper.

 Pipeline helper (recommended):
 ```